PatrickMassot/leanblueprint/README.md

 if you like short environment names.
 See the [plastexdepgraph documentation](https://github.com/PatrickMassot/plastexdepgraph/blob/master/README.md) for other dependency graph options having nothing to do with Lean.
+Note that this is giving the `depgraph` package options directly when loading the `blueprint` package.
+Do not load the `depgraph` package separately.

 The above macros are by far the most important, but there are a couple more.